theodox/tadwtf/tadwtf_outline.md

 				- constant contact build political capital!
 			- Should be as embedded as possible
 			- Schedule, plan and work with #strategy and #tactics in mind

+>> 27 mins - still too long.
+Tactics section is flabby.
+Need a stronger through-line
+>>

 III:  Crisis management
 ==================================
 * Seque:  we've talked about the balance between #strategy and #tactics
+ 	+ but, to extend the warmongering metaphor, "No plan survives contact the enemy"
 	- The other big complicating factor in TA life is the balance between the planned and the unplanned.
-	- As napoleon used to say, "No plan survives contact the enemy"
 	- Good strats will fail.
 Good service will not magic away production crises
-	- Surviving crises is a key part of TA
+	- Managing  crises is a *critical* part of TA
 * production experience is _the_ key
 	- can't help what you don't do
 	- Good TA needs to be able to switch hit as a production artist
 		- not the best, but pro-level
 	- Ideally they have "lived the life"
-	- You need this for two reasons
+	- You need this for three reasons
 		- Can't do good tactics if you don't know the customers
 		- Can't do good strategy if you don't know the way things are made
+		- In the crises you need to be able to pitch in where needed, business card be damns
 * Disaster preparedness
 	- The main reason you need experiences is to avoid all the hidden minefields
 	- A lot of development is unplanned